2002–03 NFL playoffs

 As a result, a wild card team could no longer host a playoff game during the opening Wild Card round.
 Prior to the 2002–03 playoffs, a team could finish second in its division and host a playoff game as the number 4 seed (best wild-card team).
 The new rules meant that the number 4 seed was awarded to a division champion and not a wild card team (non-division champion).
 Under the new system, a wild card team could host a playoff game only if the number 5 and number 6 seeds in one conference advance to a Conference Championship Game, in which case a number 5 seed would host the game (which, under this format, never happened).

-As of 2023, this represents the most recent postseason to include neither the Baltimore Ravens nor the New England Patriots.
+This would be the last season until 2022–23 in which the Divisional Round did not include Tom Brady, Aaron Rodgers, Peyton Manning or Ben Roethlisberger.